Kirkuk–Haifa oil pipeline: Cathodic Protection

 Approximately at the laying of the 30-inch pipe, cathodic protection was for the first time made part of the pipeline system.
 The Westinghouse Brake and Signal Co., Ltd. provided combination units of a transformer and a selenium rectifier housed in a common cooling oil bath, the whole device bulky enough to require a ladder to reach the top.
 Each unit could provide a maximum of 40 Amperes at the maximum 50 Volts and an overall maximum current of 45A.
 A particular current setting was selected (depending on soil conditions) and that constant current maintained by an internal regulator.
 The rectifiers were installed at intervals of 5 to 10 miles.

 A pair of aluminum wires originating at pumping stations were suspended from the telephone masts to distribute 11kV single phase AC current to the rectifiers.
-When subsequently analyzed it was found that this protection was not performing miracles, as expected for desert conditions where infrequent rain tends to produce inhomogeneous concentration of salts near the surface.
+When analyzed it was found that this protection was not performing miracles, as expected for desert conditions where infrequent rain tends to produce inhomogeneous concentration of salts near the surface.
 While on average only 0.2 to 0.5 Amperes per mile were required for the new 30-inch line, for the 16-inch line this was 2 to 4 Amps and for the old 12-inch line the figure was 4 to 10 Amperes, even though the latter had the smallest exposed surface area per mile.
-The investigation also included a tally of recorded leaks for the 12-inch line (note the peak in 1957 due to repressurization stresses after the month long Suez crisis shutdown).
+The investigation also included a tally of recorded leaks for the 12-inch line (note the peak in 1957 due to repressurization stresses after the month long Suez Crisis shutdown).

 The IPC had sent a representative on a tour of United States corrosion laboratories in 1947.